 With that said, there are those occasional days when it rains.
 And rains.
 And rains.
 On these days, you’ll be glad of that Plan B!

 I always draw up a list of wet weather locations, just in case I can’t make use of the usual popular wedding photography locations in Melbourne.
 The last thing I want is a bride and groom sheltering from the rain with a photographer scratching his head and wondering where to go.

 If you’d like to chat about your wedding photography locations then please get in touch as I’ll be able to offer ideas for most eventualities.

-In case you’re wondering where this photo was taken, you might be disappointed to learn that it’s in a building that doesn’t allow wedding photography – the foyer of 101 Collins Street.
+In case you’re wondering where the above photo was taken, you might be disappointed to learn that it’s in a building that doesn’t allow wedding photography – the foyer of 101 Collins Street.
 I wasn’t planning on using it as a location but we were using it as a shortcut to reach Flinders Lane and I rattled off a few frames on the way through.
-That said, I would use it again if a client didn’t mind undertaking some spontaneous guerilla wedding photography!
-A wet wedding day could be the deciding factor on that one!
+Be warned, there are 24 hour patrols and they don’t allow wedding photography so we won’t be using it again as a wet weather wedding photography location.

 Which wedding photography locations in Melbourne can we use if it rains on my wedding day?